ManhTrinhNguyen/AWS-EKS-exercise/README.md

    - In Jenkinsfile .
 I set `$IMAGE_NAME` as a ENV in the Version Incrementation Stage .
 Now I will also set `$APP_NAME` as a ENV in the Deploy Stage (can be in Global) by using `environment{}` blocks.

-My Ymal file would look like this :
+My Yaml file would look like this :

 ```
 apiVersion: apps/v1